Napa 101: First Timer's Trip Agenda | Local Wally's Napa Tourist Guide

-My favorites are Jessup Cellars (half art gallery, half wine tasting room), Ma(i)sonry (eclectic to say the least, some retail along with wine and a killer patio), Silver Trident (requires reservations but you taste while sitting on expensive Ralph Lauren furniture), and Cornerstone (just plain nice people there).
+My favorites are Jessup Cellars (half art gallery, half wine tasting room, 2 for 1 with Wine Pass, save $25), Ma(i)sonry (eclectic to say the least, some retail along with wine and a killer patio), Silver Trident (requires reservations but you taste while sitting on expensive Ralph Lauren furniture), and Hill Family (2 for 1 with Wine Pass, save $25).
 Park your car and walk and when you're done you can go right to dinner there as Yountville has more than its fair share of top notch restaurants.

 Stop 8: Dinner Options

 Rutherford Grill: No corkage fee so bring in one of your bottles you bought today and order a grilled artichoke with a rack of ribs.
 Lively, fun, with an intoxicating smokey aroma that will long linger in your memory.
 Top pick!

 Mustards Grill: Closer to Yountville is Mustards Grill, an upscale "truck stop diner" that looks nothing like a any truck stop you've ever been to.
 Upscale comfort foods,